vmware-archive/nerpa/README.md

 Once these files are written, the Nerpa program can be built through the build script: `./scripts/build-nerpa.sh nerpa_controlplane/sample sample`.
 You can also individually execute the steps in the build script.

+Building the controller program fails at first.
+This is due to importing the `*_ddlog::run` function in `nerpa_controller/src/main.rs`.
+That import must change with the Nerpa program's name.

 ### Run
 A built Nerpa program can be run using the runtime script.
 This script (1) configures and runs a P4 software switch and (2) runs the controller program.
 Configuring the software switch requires a `commands.txt` file in the same subdirectory.